cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 * Statements in debug blocks are included in the compiled code.
 * Calls to debug functions are compiled.

 Compiling code with debug support enabled may result in larger code (both due to additional code in debug blocks and debug functions, and due to some optimizations not being performed to preserve user-defined variables).
-At the same time, loops may not get unrolled in debug mode.
+If the new code size exceeds the mlog code size limit (1000 instructions), you can use the [MlogAssertions mod](https://github.com/cardillan/MlogAssertions) to increase the instruction limit (up to 2000 instructions) to be able to still run the compiled code.

 When entering the processor screen while the program is running doesn't stop program execution.
-To get a meaningful insight nto the state of the program, you may need to stop it.
+To get a meaningful insight into the state of the program, you may need to stop it.
 Stopping the program is possible in several ways:

 * By pausing the game.
-In this case, it might be difficult to stop the program at a well-defined time.
+In this case, it might be challenging to stop the program at a well-defined time.
 * By including a `stop` instruction in the program (provided by the `stopProcessor()` or `error()` functions, or by compiler-generated [runtime checks](SYNTAX-5-OTHER.markdown#option-error-reporting)).
-However, once stopped, the program execution can't be resumed, the whole processor needs to be restarted.
+However, once stopped, the program execution can't be resumed; the whole processor needs to be restarted.
 * By implementing a pause functionality.
-The program might wait for some user-interaction, for example until a switch is pressed by the user.
-This allows to stop the program at a well-defined point while maintaining the ability to resume its execution.
+The program might wait for some user-interaction, for example, until the user presses a switch.
+This allows stopping the program at a well-defined point while maintaining the ability to resume its execution.
 The easiest way for this is to declare the function performing the pause as `debug` - this way the program will only pause when compiled with debug support enabled.

 Example: